Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/programs-promotions-issue.md

             {{header.authorization}}

     + Attributes
-        + id (string, required) - "Program issuance request ID.
-This ID is used to generate Promotion IDs and prevent duplicate requests from being processed."
+        + id (string, required) - Program issuance request ID.
+This ID is used to generate Promotion IDs and prevent duplicate requests from being processed.
         + count (number, required) - The number of Promotions to issue.
         + contacts (array[string], optional) - List of Contact IDs to apply the Promotion to directly.  {{program.issuance.lengthMatchCount}}  {{program.issuance.oneOfAccess}}
         + codes (array[string], optional) - List of codes to use for each Promotion created.  {{program.issuance.lengthMatchCount}}  {{program.issuance.oneOfAccess}}